Banner

 The uncommon ‘Meat Bean’ may become more widely consumed thanks to this Living Labs project.
 Photo by Jean-François Tedesco.

-With a long history of cultivation in the region, the Catalan Cowpea has a more subtle taste compared to the widely known black-eyed pea.
-Nicolas Carton explained that in the past, many families would have grown it at home, however, large-scale cultivation is less common these days due to decreasing rainfall at the end of spring and high production costs.
-Since different parts of the crop mature at different times, mechanizing the production process is challenging, and growing this under-exploited legume requires a significant amount of hands-on labor.
+Continuing the legume theme, Nicolas Carton talked about the Catalan Cowpea and its long history of cultivation in the region.
+Its taste is more subtle compared to the widely known black-eyed pea and, in the past, many families would have grown it at home.
+These days, large-scale cultivation is less common due to changes in seasonal rainfall and high production costs.
+Since different parts of the crop mature at different times, mechanising the production process is challenging, and growing this under-exploited legume requires a significant amount of hands-on labour.

 The Catalan Cowpea was once a staple of the region but is less common these days.
 Photo by Nicolas Carton.

-Established in 1997, Albania’s Organic Agriculture Association has played an important role in promoting organic farming in the country.
-Lavdosh Ferrunni gave a virtual tour of their well-attended seed festival in Korça.
-The attendees, including the mayor of the municipality, raised their glasses, saying “Gëzuar,” meaning cheers.
+Established in 1997, Albania’s Organic Agriculture Association has played an important role in promoting organic farming in the region.
+Executive Director Lavdosh Ferruni gave a virtual tour of their well-attended seed festival in Korça.
+The attendees, including the mayor, raised their glasses, saying “Gëzuar,” meaning cheers.

 In Gidole, Ethiopia, Amanuel Samuel of the Gardula People’s Development Association presented one of their gardens, focusing specifically on the pigeon pea.
 He described how farmers had gathered to share their knowledge about legumes and exchange seeds during the event.